 Psychology is concerned with all aspects of behaviour and the thoughts, feelings and motivations underlying such behaviour.

-Core subjects include research, design and quantitative methods, cognitive psychology, social psychology, personality and individual differences, educational psychology, sports psychology, health psychologyy.
+This course approaches the story of psychology in a scientific way.
+Core subjects include research, design and quantitative methods, cognitive psychology, social psychology, personality and individual differences, educational psychology, sports psychology, health psychology.

 |To view the Leaving Certificate minimum entry requirements for this course, Click Here [Source: Qualifax]